WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

  1. **MetaGrid** ([LLNL][metagridllnl], [DKRZ][metagriddkrz], [ORNL][metagridornl], [CEDA][metagridceda])

-    Easy-to-use web interface to search and download ESGF data.
+    Web interface to search and download ESGF data.
 It provides access through http downloads, wget scripts, OPeNDAP URLs and Globus transfers.
+Best used for downloading a small number of files.
 The data can be accessed through any of the CMIP7 web interfaces linked above, which enable users to search across the entire distributed archive as if it were all centrally located.

  2. [**ESGpull**][esgpull]

     A python library that allows the user to interface with the ESGF search API.
 It handles scanning, downloading and updating datasets, files and queries from ESGF.

+TODO: add the suggested packages

 This page will be updated as other access routes become available.

 ## 2. Terms of use, citations and registration requirements